fern-api/fern/README.md

 # Getting Started

-The Fern tools are available as a Node package.
+The Fern tools are available as a command line interface.
 To install it, simply run:

 ```
 npm install -g fern-api